Networks-it-uc3m/L2S-M_dev/descriptors/README.md

 # L2S-M Ping Pong example
-This section of L2S-M documentation details an example that you can use in order to learn how to create virtual networks and attach pods to them.
+This section of L2S-M documentation provides an example that you can use in order to learn how to create virtual networks and attach pods to them.
 To do so, we are going to deploy a simple ping-pong application, where we will deploy two pods attached into a virtual network and test their connectivity.

 All the neccessary descriptors can be found in the *'./L2S-M/descriptors'* directory of this repository.

 ### Creating our first virtual network

 First of all, let's see the details of an L2S-M virtual network.
-This is the descriptor corresponding to the network that will be used in this example: my-first-network
+This is the descriptor corresponding to the virtual network that will be used in this example: my-first-network

 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"